kagaries-edition/kagaries-edition-public/README.md

 # minecraft-kaizo-editon-public

 I am in no way affiliated with Mojang or their affiliates, they own Minecraft and its source code.
-None of this would be possible without them.
+None of this would be possible without them, and the MCP Reborn team.

 # Info